AlphaJerboa/alphajerboa.github.io/_posts/2024-10-09-certificate-management-openbao-ansible.md

 The base64 encoding ensures the certificate data is safely stored as text in OpenBao's key-value store, preventing any formatting issues that might occur with multiline PEM data.

+## Renewing certificates stored in Openbao

+Use a script to check existing certificate and renew them if needed.
+[Here](https://github.com/AlphaJerboa/sysadmin_scripts/blob/main/renew-letsencrypt-certificate-dns-challenge.sh) is an example to adapt (Use GANDI DNS challenge with the [lego](https://github.com/go-acme/lego) tool)

 ## Configuring Ansible for Certificate Deployment

 ### Variable Definition